aebersold/pybose-fastapi-wrapped/README.md

 ### Running locally
 You can run a local FastAPI server using `fastapi dev speaker_api.py ` which will start a local server under [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 The docs are available under [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

+## How to use
+In order to use the API, you need to first authenticate and connect to your speaker.
+Once connected, HTTP REST API calls can be sent to get data, such as currently playing media, or control the speaker, e.g. play/pause, set the volume or change the media source.

 ### Connecting to your speaker
 To connect to your Bose device, you an use the `POST /initialize ` endpoint, and provide your Bose App credentials, host (i.e. IP address) and Bose Device ID (visibile in the Bose app).
 The connection will be cached for the duration of the runtime.